 If the fever is high, there may also be extreme irritability, confusion, delirium, and seizures.

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as Tylenol (paracetamol) or ibuprofen can help bring a fever down.
+These are available to purchase over-the-counter or online.
 However, a mild fever may be helping combat the bacterium or virus that is causing the infection.
 It may not be ideal to bring it down.

 If the fever has been caused by a bacterial infection, the doctor may prescribe an antibiotic.

-If a fever has been caused by a cold, which is caused by a viral infection, NSAID's may be used to relieve uncomfortable symptoms.
-Antibiotics have no effect against viruses and will not be prescribed by your doctor for a bacterial infection.
+If a fever has been caused by a cold, which is caused by a viral infection, NSAIDs may be used to relieve uncomfortable symptoms.
+Antibiotics have no effect against viruses and will not be prescribed by your doctor for a viral infection.

 Fluid intake: Anyone with a fever should consume plenty of fluids to prevent dehydration.
 Dehydration will complicate any illness.

 Heat stroke: NSAIDs will not be effective if the person's fever was caused by hot weather or sustained strenuous exercise.
 The patient needs to be cooled.
 If they are confused or unconscious, they should be treated by a doctor straight away.